Donghai railway station

 Donghai railway station (東海車站 (Dōnghǎi Chēzhàn)) is a railway station located in Fangliao Township, Pingtung County, Taiwan.
-It is located on the Pingtung line and is operated by the Taiwan Railways Administration.
+It is located on the Pingtung line and is operated by the Taiwan Railway.
 It has one side platform.

-This station is a greeting station.
-The station is in the "Taiwan Railway South Link Railway Station Renovation Project" to renovate the station's exterior facilities and surrounding landscape, and is expected to be completed by the end of 2024.
+This is a greeting station.
+It is in the Taiwan Railway South Link Railway Station Renovation Project to renovate the station's exterior facilities and surrounding landscape, and was expected to be completed by the end of 2024.

 The train numbers listed are for reference only.
 All express trains do stop, except for the southbound 3001 and 3005, and the northbound 3028 and 3032.
 All other express trains do stop.
 All local trains stop.

 According to 2023 data, the station's daily passenger volume is approximately 185, ranking 191st among Taiwan Railway stations.